HCMID/HCMID.github.io/academic_conference20/germanicus/index.md

 ### Image, Text, and Scholia As A Unit

+The ordering of different sections of the text in Bern 88 differs substantially from other manuscripts.
+Sections on each constellation have been moved around as though they function as individual units.
+The manuscript's layout reflects this grouping by positioning as a distinct unit the text, scholion, and illustration for each constellation.
+Here, on folio 2 recto, we see, from left to right, the illustration, description and a scholion on the constellation Corona.

 ![folio 2 recto](http://www.homermultitext.org/iipsrv?OBJ=IIP,1.0&FIF=/project/homer/pyramidal/deepzoom/ecod/bern88imgs/v1/bern88_002r.tif&RGN=0.04273,0.5668,0.8731,0.2853&wID=5000&CVT=JPEG)
-Caption: The text of the manuscript differs substantially in terms of ordering from other versions of the poem.
-Sections on each constellation have been moved around as though they function as individual units.
-The manuscript's outline reflects this grouping by positioning the text, scholion, and illustration for each constellation as a unit separate from the others.

 ### The Relationship Between Image and Scholia